logo amsterdamguiden.nu

 The Netherlands is a country with a rich cheese culture.
 Whether you prefer the classic Gouda, the traditional Maasdamer or the stronger goat cheese, there is a Dutch cheese to suit all tastes.

-So next time you visit Amsterdam, don't forget to explore the city's (country's) cheese world and discover the amazing flavors that await you.
+So the next time you visit Amsterdam, don't forget to explore the city's (country's) cheese world and discover the amazing flavors that await you.

 These ten cheeses are just a small part of the rich cheese tradition that the Netherlands has to offer.